-• Under current GAAP, upon the exercise of an option or the vesting of non-vested stock, the Company must recognize the tax effect of the difference between the deduction for tax purposes and the compensation cost recognized for financial reporting purposes in additional paid-in capital.
-The provisions of ASU No. 2016-09 will require recognition of the excess tax deficiency or benefit as income tax expense or benefit, respectively, in the Company's income statement.
-If ASU No. 2016-09 had been in effect beginning on March 30, 2015, the Company's income tax expense for fiscal year 2016 would have been \$273,000 lower and its net income would have been \$273,000 higher.

-- Under current GAAP, excess tax benefits are classified as a financing activity in the Company's statement of cash flows.
-The provisions of ASU No. 2016-09 will require that excess tax benefits be classified as an operating activity in the Company's statement of cash flows.
-If ASU No. 2016-09 had been in effect beginning on March 30, 2015, the amount of the Company's cash provided by operating activities during fiscal year 2016 would have been \$278,000 higher and its cash used in financing activities would have been \$278,000 higher. - The provisions of ASU No. 2016-09 clarify that cash paid by the Company to taxing authorities on behalf of an employee to reflect the value of shares withheld from the exercise of options or the vesting of non-vested stock to satisfy the income tax withholding obligations arising from such exercise or vesting should be classified as a financing activity in the Company's statement of cash flows.
-As this treatment is consistent with the Company's long-standing practice, if ASU No. 2016-09 had been in effect beginning on March 30, 2015, there would have been no difference in the amount of the Company's cash used in financing activities during 2016 as a result of this provision in the ASU.
+- Under previous GAAP, upon the exercise of an option or the vesting of non-vested stock, the Company was required to recognize the tax effect of the difference between the deduction for tax purposes and the compensation cost recognized for financial reporting purposes in additional paid-in capital.
+The provisions of ASU No. 2016-09 require the recognition of the excess tax deficiency or benefit as an income tax expense or benefit, respectively, in the Company's statement of income.
+The Company's election to early-adopt the ASU effective as of April 4, 2016 resulted in the recognition of net excess tax benefits amounting to \$248,000 as a reduction to the Company's reported income tax expense for fiscal year 2017.
+If ASU No. 2016-09 had been in effect on March 30, 2015, the Company's income tax expense for fiscal year 2016 would have been \$273,000 lower.
+The effect of the adoption of the ASU on the Company's future results of operations will depend on such factors as the timing and extent of the future exercise of stock options and the future vesting of non-vested stock, as well as the closing price per share of the Company's common stock on the dates of such events.
+The inherent uncertainty surrounding the details of these factors dictates that the future effects of the adoption of ASU No. 2016-09 on the Company's results of operations cannot be reasonably estimated. - Under previous GAAP, excess tax benefits were classified as a financing activity in the Company's statement of cash flows.
+The provisions of ASU No. 2016-09 require that excess tax benefits be classified as an operating activity in the Company's statement of cash flows.
+The Company's election to early-adopt ASU No. 2016-09 effective as of April 4, 2016 resulted in the classification of excess tax benefits amounting to \$250,000 as cash provided by operating activities during fiscal year 2017.
+If ASU No. 2016-09 had been in effect on March 30, 2015, the amount of the Company's cash provided by operating activities during fiscal year 2016 would have been \$278,000 higher and its cash used in financing activities would have been \$278,000 higher. - The provisions of ASU No. 2016-09 clarify that cash paid by the Company to taxing authorities on behalf of an employee to reflect the value of shares withheld from the exercise of options or the vesting of non-vested stock to satisfy the income tax withholding obligations arising from such exercise or vesting should be classified as a financing activity in the Company's statement of cash flows.
+As this treatment is consistent with the Company's long-standing practice, if ASU No. 2016-09 had been in effect beginning on March 30, 2015, there would have been no difference in the amount of the Company's cash used in financing activities during either 2017 or 2016 as a result of this provision in the ASU.